MohamedBakoush/WatchVideoByLink/README.md

 </p>
 <hr/>

-WatchVideoByLink takes a public video URL and display it in a video player which has features that make the watching experience an enjoyable process with the ability to Download and Organize MP4/WebM/HLS/MPEG-DASH video types.

 <p align="center">
   <img src="./media/demo.gif" alt="WatchVideoByLink"/>
 </p>

+WatchVideoByLink takes a public video URL and display it in a video player which has features that make the watching experience an enjoyable process with the ability to Download and Organize MP4/WebM/HLS/MPEG-DASH video types

 ## Table of Contents
 * [What is WatchVideoByLink](#what-is-watchvideobylink)